 This exercise also forces a conversation about identity and the importance of people within an organization.
 If people are honest and transparent during these exercises, I am able to identify what drives my subordinates and peers alike.
 I am better able to access talent and exploit that talent for the benefit of the team.
 I am able to think deeply and consider the passions and goals of my team.
 This allows the team to leverage personal power and creativity to accomplish tasks.
 Self-education requires introspection and introspection requires time.
 Critical self-education should be deliberate and consistent with one outcome in mind: self-consciousness, knowledge of who we are, what we believe in, and what we want.

 A conversation between people about personal goals, desires, passions, and perspective only enhances relationships and environments.
 Furthermore, these methods of introspection offer pragmatic solutions to problems of self-worth and identity.
 What Henry David Thoreau achieved by going to the woods was to “live deliberately, to confront only the essential facts of life, and see if [he] could not learn what it had to teach. . .”
 Perhaps writing one’s obituary and spending some time rediscovering self are as necessary as they are rare.
 The solitude afforded us by Mother Nature in the form of COVID-19 must not be neglected.
 This contrarian leadership technique might offer you a way, method, or means to examine purpose and grow your organization.

 The views presented in this article are those of the author and do not necessarily represent the views of DoD or its components.

+The views presented in this article are those of the author and do not necessarily represent the views of DoD or its components.